What type of certification is necessary for my operators?

 Is there any special training that I need to operate a forklift?

 Yes, you or your employees will need to be trained and certified according to OSHA's standards.
-Click here to The Forklift Center's overview of OSHA requirements.
+Read more about this on The Forklift Center's forklift safety OSHA requirements guide.

 What happens if I rent a forklift and it breaks down at my job site?